 CMS Emergency Preparedness Rule

 The Centers for Medicare & Medicaid Services (CMS) rule requires healthcare providers to participate in emergency preparedness activities.
 The rule applies to 17 different provider and supplier types, including outpatient surgery, home health agencies, physical therapy offices, and others.
 The Public Health Emergency Preparedness Program coordinates information to healthcare providers.

-The finalized CMS rule was implemented on November 16, 2017.
-The new rule requires CMS licensed/certified providers to plan for disasters and coordinate with federal, state, tribal, regional, and local emergency preparedness systems to ensure that facilities are adequately prepared to meet the needs of their patients during disasters and emergency situations.
+The CMS rule was implemented on November 16, 2017.
+The rule requires CMS licensed/certified providers to plan for disasters and coordinate with federal, state, tribal, regional, and local emergency preparedness systems to ensure that facilities are adequately prepared to meet the needs of their patients during disasters and emergency situations.

 The rule requires affected groups to implement four component standards, defined by CMS as: